codeyam-ai/checkers/README.md

-# Ethos Checkers
+# Sui Checkers

 A fully on-chain checkers game.
 Built on [Sui](https://sui.io) by [Ethos](https://ethoswallet.xyz).

+Sui Checkers consists of a smart contract that allows the player to mint a game that is playable on chain.

+You can play Sui Checkers at [https://ethoswallet.github.io/checkers](https://ethoswallet.github.io/checkers).

-Ethos Checkers consists of a smart contract that allows the player to mint a game that is playable on chain.
+Sui Checkers consists of a smart contract that allows the player to mint a game that is playable on chain.

-You can't yet play Ethos Checkers, but you can play [Ethos Chess](https://ethoswallet.github.io/chess) and [Sui 8192](https://ethoswallet.github.io/Sui8192).
-We are working on a front-end that will allow you to play Ethos Checkers soon.

 ## Sui